apiad/jsonapi/docs/index.md

 ```

-Afterwards, create an instance of this API and call it's `query` method, passing along either a JSON-enconded string, or a pure Python dictionary:
+Afterwards, create an instance of this API and call it, passing along either a JSON-enconded string, or a pure Python dictionary:

 ```python
 >>> api = HelloWorld()